 Archive of Previous Voices in Health Care Value

-Welcome to the fourth issue of Voices in Health Care Value, the newsletter of the Research Consortium for Health Care Value Assessment (RC-HCVA).
-This issue highlights work from our colleagues at the Center for Enhanced Value Assessment (CEVA).
+Welcome to the fifth issue of Voices in Health Care Value, the newsletter of the Research Consortium for Health Care Value Assessment (RC-HCVA).
+This issue features work from our colleagues at the Innovation and Value Initiative.
 We appreciate your comments and inputs to subsequent issues.
 If you are interested in becoming a Colleague in Value (individuals and groups who work in this area or who are simply interested in its findings) please register here.

 By George Miller-Altarum

 Each issue will spotlight work by a Colleague in Value.
-This issue’s spotlight is on the Health Care Transformation Task Force.
-The Task Force’s Clare Pierce-Wrobel provided this information.
+This issue’s spotlight is on the Innovation and Value Initiative.

 Sign up for Voices in Health Care Value